SoftwareAG/c8y-docs/content/microservice-sdk/concept-bundle/security.md

 * Authorization: All calls are authenticated using {{< product-c8y-iot >}} credentials with basic or OAuth authorization.
 * TLS Termination: TLS inbound calls are terminated and only HTTP is used inside the cluster.
 * Metering: The API calls are metered in the API calls tenant statistics.
 * Routing: The API gateway routes requests for <kbd>/service/&lt;name&gt;</kbd> to the microservice _&lt;name&gt;_.
 The request routed to the microservice container and tenant options are added to the request headers.
-If `contextPath` is defined in the application manifest, the API gateway routes requests for <kbd>/service/&lt;contextPath&gt;</kbd>.
+If `contextPath` is defined in the web app manifest, the API gateway routes requests for <kbd>/service/&lt;contextPath&gt;</kbd>.

 ### Authentication and authorization